 The Australian Shepherd's tail is at most 10 cm long.

 Single and two-tone coats are much rarer than the others, which make up 99% of Australian Shepherd coats.
-No other colors than those listed above are accepted: any variation, such as beige, for example, will be considered a fault.
+No colors other than those listed above are accepted: any variation, such as beige, for example, will be considered a fault.

 Growth Of The Red Australian Shepherd

 Red Australian Shepherd puppies weigh between 300 and 400 grams at birth.
 Babies grow and then gain weight very quickly.
 At three months, the Australian Shepherd has already almost doubled in size.

 The Australian Shepherd's adult size and weight vary according to the sex of the animal: males are generally larger than females.
 But, of course, the individual physical characteristics of an Australian Shepherd are also to be taken into account, and a male can be smaller than a female.